-Year Level Descriptions | Pre-primary-Year 10 Revised curriculum | For familiarisation in 2024
+Year level descriptions | Pre-primary-Year 10 For implementation in 2025

 Acknowledgement of Country

 Kaya.
 The School Curriculum and Standards Authority (the Authority) acknowledges that our offices are on Whadjuk Noongar boodjar and that we deliver our services on the country of many traditional custodians and language groups throughout Western Australia.
 The Authority acknowledges the traditional custodians throughout Western Australia and their continuing connection to land, waters and community.
 We offer our respect to Elders past and present.